Competitive prices for top quality

 Uses of Celosia as a cut flower

-4. Combinations with other cut flowers – Mix Celosia with Zinnia, Tagetes or Verbena for a playful and colorful effect.
+4. Combinations with other cut flowers – Mix Celosia with Zinnia, Tagetes, or Verbena for a playful and colorful effect.

 Tips for sowing Celosia

-2. Soil & Location – Use well-draining seed compost and choose a sunny location for maximum growth and flowering.
+2. Soil & location – Use well-draining seed compost and choose a sunny location for maximum growth and flowering.

-4. Hardening off – Gradually acclimatise young plants to outdoor conditions before planting them out permanently.
+4. Hardening off – Allow young plants to gradually acclimate to outdoor conditions before they are permanently planted out.

 5. Maintenance – Remove any wilted flowers (deadheading) to prolong flowering and keep the plants healthy.